corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/cli-curl/cli-curl.md

 {{< note >}}

 You must save the Corda Node CLI `.jar` file locally to your computer (you don't need to run an installation process).
 How you achieve this will depend on your organisation's software distribution policies.
-For the following, it's assumed you have downloaded the file, and saved it locally as `corda-node-cli.jar`.
+This guide assumes you have downloaded the file, and saved it locally as `corda-node-cli.jar`.

 {{< /note >}}

-### Explore Corda Node CLI
+### Explore the Corda Node CLI

 The Corda Node CLI is built to be discoverable.
 Start by invoking it without any arguments: